billyrrr/onto/README.md

 - Kafka

 ## Design Pattern
-flask-boiler abstracts to MVVM (Model-View-ViewModel), where,
+onto abstracts to MVVM (Model-View-ViewModel), where,
 1. Model consists of a transactional database or datastore, and lives in back end.
 2. ViewModel consists of a distributed state consists of Model and